Nino Benvenuti: Post-boxing

-Retirement and personal life
+Retirement, personal life and death

-Nino Benvenuti was born in Isola d'Istria, at that time in Italy (now in Slovenia).
-After the war his family fled to Italy due to the consequences of the war treaty and the hostilities created by the Yugoslav government.
+Benvenuti was born in Isola d'Istria, at that time in Italy (now in Slovenia).
+After the war, his family fled to Italy due to the consequences of the war treaty and the hostilities created by the Yugoslav government.

-In 1961 Benvenuti married Giuliana Fonzari; they had four sons and adopted a Tunisian girl.
+In 1961, Benvenuti married Giuliana Fonzari; they had four sons and adopted a Tunisian girl.
 They later divorced, and Benvenuti married Nadia Bertorello, with whom he had one daughter.

+Benvenuti died on 20 May 2025, at the age of 87.